-We use this model to predict Churn - the % of Passive folks who select the same “reasons” as marked as “Churn Predictors” - this gives you a predictive model on who probably will churn.
+We use this model to predict Churn - the % of Passive folks who select the same “reasons” as marked as “Churn Predictors”.
+It gives you a predictive model on who probably will churn.

 Uber uses a simplisting identification model for both promoter and detractor root-cause identification.

-As you can see with the screenshot above, the user gave a 4 Star Rating - Assuming 3 & 4 Stars are passive, Uber is now trying to determine the root cause of the 4-Star rating - using a simple choice model.
+In the screenshot above, the user gave a 4 Star Rating.
+Assuming 3 & 4 Stars are passives, Uber is now trying to determine the root cause of the 4-Star rating using a simple choice model.

 While the efficacy of NPS has been debated for over 15+ years now, the underlying model for segregation customers between “Advocates” - “Lurkers” and “Haters” is a fundamental construct in satisfaction and loyalty modeling.
 The Churn modeling that we propose is fundamentally based on the premise that “Lurkers” can be swayed, either to be “Advocates” or not.